-- o UNK EOC continued from prior year (2020.) - Weekly meetings throughout the year. - o Numerous trainings and information briefings were associated with COVID-19 activities.
+- o UNK EOC continued from prior year (2021.) - Periodic meetings throughout the year and informational briefings were associated with COVID-19 activities. - o Emergency Plans for Commencement included COVID-19 safety protocol. - o Committee ended in the summer of 2022.